Charles McDew: The Movement

+In March 1960, not long after the first Greensboro sit-ins organized by students in North Carolina, McDew helped to lead a major protest against segregation in Orangeburg.
+Together with his co-leader Thomas Gaither, a student at Claflin College, McDew was one of some 1,000 students from South Carolina State University and Claflin who marched downtown to protest segregated stores.
+The marchers were brutally attacked by firemen and police officers, who turned firehoses on the students and arrested close to 400, confining many of them outdoors in a stockade used to hold cattle.
+McDew was among the marchers who was arrested.

-In April 1960, McDew received a letter from Martin Luther King Jr. inviting him to a meeting at Shaw University in Raleigh, North Carolina to discuss the student sit ins, and as a representative for South Carolina State University, This meeting talked about student involvement all over the South, along with King trying to persuade everyone to join the SCLC.
+The next month, McDew received a letter from Martin Luther King Jr. inviting him to a meeting at Shaw University in Raleigh, North Carolina to discuss the student sit ins, and as a representative for South Carolina State University, This meeting talked about student involvement all over the South, along with King trying to persuade everyone to join the SCLC.
 McDew did not want to join because he did not completely agree with the practice of nonviolence.
 Thinking of Mahatma Gandhi, McDew's reasoning was that if Gandhi tried the nonviolence method in Africa and was beaten, jailed, and ultimately run out of the country, how would this method work in the "most violent country in the world?"

 Due to this disagreement, McDew and a few other students talked about creating a new group.
 This group would complement the already established SCLC, along with enforcing a few other beliefs.
 The students thought to call their new group the Student Coordinating Committee, but with a group of students from Nashville completely focused on nonviolence, they ultimately chose to include "Nonviolent" in the name.
 The students then proceeded to nominate Marion Barry as the first chairman.